Sidney King painting, "Indian Uprising, 1622"

 Source: Brown University, John Carter Brown Library, Massacre at Jamestown, Virginia, 1622

 After that battle, it was the English who chose to continue the war rather than negotiate a peace.
-They raided at will, seizing corn when it was ripe.
+They raided across Tsenacommaco at will, using their ships at reach waterfront towns and seize corn when it was ripe.
 The members of the Governor's Council used that corn to feed their indentured servants, which resulted in more tobacco and more personal wealth for those who led the raids.
-A Virginia gentry developed, with an more-stratified society than before the Second Anglo-Powhatan War.6
+The colony developed a more-stratified society than what existed before the Second Anglo-Powhatan War.6

-Colonial leaders decided in 1629 to block any Native Americans from living on the eastern end of the Peninsula.
-In 1630, colonial control of the northeastern edge near the mouth of the York River was increased by offering 50 acres of free land to those willing to settle at Kiskiack.
-That tribe's lands are now part of the US Naval Weapons Station near modern Yorktown, and the name of "Cheescake" Road is a modified version of "Kiskiack."7
+Colonial leaders decided again in 1629 to block any Native Americans from living on the eastern end of the Peninsula.
+In 1630, an attempt to establish control of the northeastern edge of the Peninsula near the mouth of the York River was increased by once again offering 50 acres of free land to those willing to settle at Kiskiack.
+(Today, that tribe's lands are part of the US Naval Weapons Station near modern Yorktown.
+"Cheescake" Road is a modified version of "Kiskiack.")9

 after the 1622 attack, the English settled Kiskiack (Chiskiack) and planned barricades to exclude Native Americans from the eastern portion of the Peninsula, ultimately leading to the settlement at Middle Plantation in 1634